front-end-testing by citypaul

 3. **Refactor-friendly** - Coupled to user experience, not implementation

-If accessible query fails, **your app has an accessibility issue.**
+If an accessible query fails, **your app has an accessibility issue.**

 **Always prefer semantic HTML over ARIA:**